 CSD is a process very similar to plating, except that instead of metal salts in a water bath, organometallic powders in an organic solvent carry out the deposition procedure.
 CSD is cheaper and simpler than plating techniques, although its results are comparable.

-3. Chemical Vapor Deposition (CVD) CVD does not use a liquid bath, but rather involves a substrate placed in a pressurized chamber full of organometallic gas.
-Typical organometallic gasses include polysilicon, silicon dioxide and silicon nitride.
-The gas either reacts with the substrate surface or slowly dissolves over it, depositing the thin film evenly.
-A more specialized variant of CVD is plasma enhanced CVD.
-Plasma is an ionized vapor, and is attracted to the suface of a substrate when excited by electric currents or microwaves.
+3. Chemical Vapor Deposition (CVD) CVD does not use a liquid bath but rather involves a substrate placed in a pressurized chamber full of organometallic gas.
+Typical organometallic gasses include polysilicon, silicon dioxide, and silicon nitride.
+The gas either reacts with the substrate surface or slowly dissolves over it, depositing the thin-film evenly.
+A more specialized variant of CVD is plasma-enhanced CVD.
+Plasma is an ionized vapor and is attracted to the surface of a substrate when excited by electric currents or microwaves.

 1. Thermal evaporation

-In a high vacuum, the deposition material is melted by an electric resistance heater until it covers the surface of the substrate.
+In a high vacuum, the deposition material is melted by an electric resistance heater until it covers the substrate's surface.
 The vacuum is required to make sure there is not an unwanted reaction between the film material atoms and gas atoms.
 A variant of thermal evaporation uses an electron beam evaporator to melt materials on a substrate.
-Because of the added precision, materials of lower vapor pressure can be melted than in standard thermal evaporation.
+Because of the added precision, lower vapor pressure materials can be melted than in standard thermal evaporation.

 Sputtering occurs when a noble gas plasma is shot at a substrate in atom-sized particles.
-The impact of the particles triggers a collision cascade, which results in many of the particles passing through the substrate and adhering to the opposite side.
+The particles' impact triggers a collision cascade, which results in many of the particles passing through the substrate and adhering to the opposite side.
 In this manner, the entire surface of a substrate is coated.

 3. Pulsed Laser Deposition

-Pulsed laser deposition involves a substrate and a block of film material in an ultra high vacuum chamber.
+Pulsed laser deposition involves a substrate and a block of film material in an ultra-high vacuum chamber.
 A laser fires pulsed bursts of light at the block of material, which vaporizes and transfers to the substrate facing it.
-Sometimes the pulsed laser deposition takes place in an oxidated chamber so that oxygen can aid in oxide deposition.
+Sometimes the pulsed laser deposition occurs in an oxidated chamber so that oxygen can aid in oxide deposition.

 4. Cathodic Arc Deposition (Arc-PVD)

-Arc-PVD is very similar to pulsed laser deposition, except an electric arc is used instead of a pulsed laser.
-An electric arc is an electrical charge of a gas between an anode and a cathode, with the substance material serving as the cathode in Arc-PVD.
-As the substance material vaporizes, it condenses on the substrate and forms a thin film.
+Arc-PVD is very similar to pulsed laser deposition, except for an electric arc instead of a pulsed laser.
+An electric arc is an electrical charge of gas between an anode and a cathode, with the substance material serving as the cathode in Arc-PVD.
+As the substance material vaporizes, it condenses on the substrate and forms a thin-film.

-Thin film deposition materials include but not limited to sputtering targets and evaporation materials.
-For more information on types of thin film coating deposition, please pay sustained attention to AEM Deposition.
-By the way, AEM Deposition also is an excellent thin film deposition materials supplier, we provide high quality sputtering targets (target bonding services also provide), evaporation materials and other thin film coating deposition materials.
+Thin-film deposition materials are not limited to sputtering targets and evaporation materials.
+For more information on types of thin-film coating deposition, please pay sustained attention to AEM Deposition.
+By the way, AEM Deposition also is an excellent thin-film deposition materials supplier.
+We provide high-quality sputtering targets (target bonding services also provide), evaporation materials, and other thin-film coating deposition materials.